opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.
 3. Click on the **Upload a file** button.
-4. Choose the archive file you created, with your media files inside.
+4. Choose the archive file you created with your media files inside.
 5. Click on the **Open** button of the file selection window.

 Sourcing media files via a URL
 ------------------------------

-This method consists in sourcing any :doc:`supported format <supported_formats>` file, containing URLs of media files stored in a remote server, and using a processor to define the media files and extract their metadata.
+This method consists of sourcing any :doc:`supported format <supported_formats>` file containing URLs of media files stored in a remote server and using a processor to define the media files and extract their metadata.

 .. admonition:: Note
    :class: note

-   For this method, Opendatasoft supports the following protocols: http, and its secured version https.
+   For this method, Opendatasoft supports the following protocols: HTTP, and its secured version HTTPS.
 Both should link to a single file.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.
 3. Click on either **Upload a file** or **Enter a URL** to source the file.
 Any sourcing method works.
 4. Once the dataset is created, click on the **Processing** tab.
 5. Click on the **Add a processor** button.
-6. Choose the File processor, in the Generic operations section.
+6. Choose the File processor in the Generic operations section.
 7. In the File processor area, indicate which field contains the URLs of the media files.
-8. *(optional)* Still in the File processor area, tick the **Extract metadata** box to import the related metadata of the images.
+8. *(optional)* In the File processor area, select the **Extract metadata** check box to import the related metadata of the images.

 Example: